hock/SupplyStudiesSyllabus/syllabus.markdown

 *   **Sidney Mintz, _Sweetness and Power: The Place of Sugar and Modernity_ (New York: Viking, 1985).**
     "Studying a single food or commodity such as sugar may seem like an incongruous project for an anthropologist who claims to work mostly with living people.
 Still, it is a rich subject for someone interested in the history and character of the modern world, for its importance and popularity rose together with tea, colonial slavery, and the machine era.
 Had it not been for the immense importance of sugar in the world history of food, and in the daily lives of so many, I would have left it alone ...
 My work on sugar, _Sweetness and Power_, situates it within Western history because it was an old commodity, basic to the emergence of a global market."

->*  Deborah Cowen, “A Geography of Logistics: Market Authority and the Security of Supply Chains,” _Annals of the Association of American Geographers_ 100, no. 3 (2010).
+>*  Deborah Cowen, “A Geography of Logistics: Market Authority and the Security of Supply Chains,” _Annals of the Association of American Geographers_ 100, no. 3 (2010) and "[Logistics' Liabilities](http://limn.it/logistics%E2%80%99-liabilities/)," _LIMN_ 1, Systemic Risk (June 2011).
 >*  Terence K. Hopkins and Immanuel Wallerstein, "Commodity Chains in the World-Economy Prior to 1800," _Review_ (Fernand Braudel Center) 10, no. 1 (Summer 1986): 157-170.
 >*  Martin T. Farris, “Evolution of Academic Concerns with Transportation and Logistics,” _Transportation Journal_ 37, no. 1 (Fall 1997): 42-50.
 >*  M.L.
 Emiliani, "Historical Lessons in Purchasing and Supplier Relationship Management," _Journal of Management History_ 16, no. 1, (2010): 116-136.